 - Visually impaired and blind students: Universities can offer speaking screen readers and speaking calculators, as well as electronic braille for anything from text to graphics.

 - Hard of hearing and deaf students: Closed captioning and transcription solutions enable these students to consume lectures in text form.
 Verbit provides one of these services via an artificial intelligence based software that enables almost 100% accuracy in real time captioning and quickly-turned transcription.
 The software is embedded with contextual information, such as professional terminology, thought leader names and book titles, and the software gets smarter with time.
-Two human professionals also review the transcripts before they’re submitted to guarantee 99% content accuracy.
+Two human professionals also review the transcripts before they’re submitted to reach a targeted 99% content accuracy.

 Technology Improves Able-Bodied Student Achievement Too

 New teaching technologies are paving the way for innovative strategies to improve student achievement across different learning styles, preferences, and strengths – not just for those with varying abilities or learning disabilities.